wwevo/chrani-bot-tng/README.md

 * Widget system to easily extend the webinterface
 * Multiple Servers can be managed with one bot (simplified for now)
 * Epic **LCARS**-Style Interface :)
-* Entities are being tracked (Players, Vehicles, Animals, Zombies)
-  * Screamer protection can be activated for locations, all screamer will get killed after spawning
-  * Locations can function as a Lobby
-  * Locations can be a Home
-  * Locations can be a Village

-* The following widgets are (partly) implemented
+#### Modules:

 * Telnet-log widget
 * Player-table widget (delete, login-status, info, kick)
+  * kicking is very simple, with a fixed message for now
 * Location widget (create, edit, delete, records time and place of death)
+  * a location can be designated as a Lobby to keep people in
+  * locations can be made screamer-proof, all screamers will be killed on spawn
+  * locations can be set up as a home, with a dedicated teleport entry
+  * locations can be set up as a village, there's no attached functionality as of yet
+  * a place of death location will be updated on every player-death
 * (Timed) Remote shutdown procedure
+  * timer is fixed to 30 seconds currently
 * Simple gametime display
   * Will show the next Bloodmoon
 * Entity widget
 * permissions widget to gate commands
-    * a location can be designated as a Lobby to keep people in
   * a password can be used to authenticate a player, for example, to give them the ability to leave the Lobby

-### Future
-Functions will gradually be added.
-One at a time

-Next on the list is kicking and banning, which will require a framework for modal boxes.
-Which will then also be used for deletion and other actions.
-Stuff like confirmation, or list of affected elements while doing batch-processing and all that